xieyaoyue/tp/docs/DeveloperGuide.md

 ## 2. Setting up
 ### 2.1 Prerequisites
-- JDK 1.8.0_60 or later </br>
+- JDK 1.8.0_60 or later <br>
-🛈 Having any Java 8 version is not enough. </br>
+🛈 Having any Java 8 version is not enough. <br>
 🛈 This app will not work with earlier versions of Java 8.
-- IntelliJ IDE </br>
+- IntelliJ IDE <br>
-🛈 IntelliJ by default has Gradle and JavaFx plugins installed. </br>
+🛈 IntelliJ by default has Gradle and JavaFx plugins installed. <br>
 🛈 Do not disable them.
 If you have disabled them, go to File > Settings > Plugins to re-enable them.

 ### 2.2 Setting up the project in your computer
+The following are the steps to set up the project in your computer:
 1. Fork this repo, and clone the fork to your computer.
 2. Open IntelliJ.
 If you are not in the welcome screen, click File > Close Project to close the existing project dialog first.
 3. Set up the correct JDK version for Gradle.